Pages

 -Jerusalem artichoke velouté with truffle oil and chive cream

-Root vegetables and variety meat are terribly expensive which is an incentive to try making the dishes in French Countryside Cooking by Daniel Galmiche at home for adventurous cooks.
+Root vegetables and variety meat are not terribly expensive which is an incentive to try making the dishes in French Countryside Cooking by Daniel Galmiche at home for adventurous cooks.

 By Ruth Paget, author Eating Soup with Chopsticks and Marrying France